cotixmol/test_ioet_molinengo/README.md

 The data structure for this program is set inside a Class named "Employee".
 The class itself is defined ,instantiated and exported as a module in the file "ioet.js".

 Every instantiation asigns an object to an employee variable.
 Then, we push each of these objects to a static array named "employeesArray" that is defined inside the class Employee.
-The push is made by a method that also adds an "id" to each push, changing the "id" in each push.
+The push is made by a method of the class named "addEmployee()" that takes the object created by the class as a parameter.
+The method also adds an "id" to each push, changing the "id" in each push.

 The structure of "employeesArray", once instantiated the employee objects and pushed inside is as follows: